minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-The main goals for the thesis was to explore the relationship of pro environmental and anti-environmental, specifically fossil-fuel, campaign contributions have on the voting behaviour of US.
-Representatives on the topic of methane pollution safeguard related rollcall votes.
+The main goals for the thesis was to explore the relationship of pro environmental and anti-environmental, specifically fossil-fuel, campaign contributions have on the voting behaviour of US Representatives on the topic of methane pollution safeguard related rollcall votes.
+Moreover, this paper contributes to the extensive academic literature on this topic, by analysing the effect of environemtally related campaign contributions on the representative's voting on methane pollution safeguards, a topic on which there are few studies.
+By using not only Stratmann's logit and probit models and aggregate election but also a linear probability model with time-related contribution, I am further extending this area of research.
 This paper finds that campaign contributions shape how the representatives votes on this particular matter.
 Elected officials are more likely to vote in agreement with the individual and PAC's contributions, if these interest groups contribute within six months of the vote.